KolceBackyard/atgrid.css/README.md

-atGrid.css - CSS Grid System with HTML Attributes
+atGrid.css - CSS Grid System with attribute selectors
 ======

-> *atGrid is a CSS Grid System that uses HTML attributes instead of classes.*
+> *atGrid is a CSS Grid System that uses attributes instead of classes.*

 Instead of writing ``<div class="column-6 pull-column-2">`` you can write ``<div column="6 +2">``